This is the fourth in a series of examinations of legends from movies and the people who make them and whether they are true or false.

 This, of course, does not mean that there was not SOMEthing wrong with her neck during the filming of White Christmas, of course.
-This is practically a year after the filming, so she very well could have had problems like her neck was so skinny that you could see bones or something like that.
+She very well could have had problems like her neck was so skinny that you could see bones or something like that.

-So there could be plenty of anorexia-related reasons why they had to cover up her neck, but the most commonly repeated story about it is that her neck was so ravaged with seeming old age that they had to cover it up, and that’s NOT the sort of thing that would just clear up in a year, so that’s why I’m going with false, even though there could be some OTHER anorexia-related reason for the neck covering (and there likely IS).
+But the most commonly repeated story about it is that her neck was so ravaged with seeming old age that they had to cover it up, and that’s NOT the sort of thing that would just clear up in a year after not being present a few months earlier in 1953, so that’s why I’m going with false, even though there could be some OTHER anorexia-related reason for the neck covering (like just a general “It looks odd uncovered”).

-Here’s the footage of Vera-Ellen if you’d like to see her some more…
+Here’s the footage of Vera-Ellen from the 1954 event if you’d like to see her some more…

 Thanks to LisaLaLisa92 for the footage and thanks to Doctor Macro for the great scans of Vera-Ellen from White Christmas.
 And thanks again to Bill for his valuable insight into the life of a wonderful dancer who really HAS been far too overlooked in film history.